-3. One or two line numbers which identify the first and last program lines to be cleared from memory prior to loading the new program.
+- 2. The name of the program which is to be loaded (the name may be specified as a literal string in quotes, or as the value of an alphanumeric variable). - 3.
+One or two line numbers which identify the first and last program lines to be cleared from memory prior to loading the new program.
+(This item is optional and, therefore, need not be included.)

-If no line number is specified in the LOAD DC statement, the system clears a11 program text from memory prior to loading the new program from disk.
-As soon as the program is loaded, execution begins automatically at (lowest) program line in the newly loaded program.
-The LOAD DC the first statement is commonly used to "chain" programs from the Common disk. variables (so specified in a COM statement) are retained in memory for use by each succeeding program in the chain.
+If no line number is specified in the LOAD DC statement, the system clears all program text from memory prior to loading the new program from disk.
+As soon as the program is loaded, execution begins automatically at the first (lowest) program line in the newly loaded program.
+The LOAD DC statement is commonly used to "chain" programs from the disk.
+Common variables (so specified in a COM statement) are retained in memory for use by each succeeding program in the chain.
 Noncommon variables are cleared by the LOAD DC statement.

-Example 5-8: Chaining a Program from Disk with the LOAD DC Statement
+Example 2-8: Chaining a Program from Disk with the LOAD DC Statement